 The year 1990 was a major turning point.
 Personal computers (PCs) were getting more powerful every year.
 Systems were distributed to departments via servers.
 Dumb terminals were replaced by the more powerful and intelligent PCs.
 Users began to use desktop applications and stored health information on their PC.
 LANs and WANs and the Internet blossomed.
 Organizations that used to have all of their electronic health information located in one place now had it scattered across their organization, and beyond.

-By the mid 1990’s and after a number of major breaches HIPAA became law and the healthcare industry began to focus on information privacy and security.
+By the mid-1990s and after a number of major breaches HIPAA became law and the healthcare industry began to focus on information privacy and security and civil rights protections of patients.
 Today, the need to protect identifiable health information continues to be a major concern and effort as technologies and the exchange of healthcare information continues to advance.
+In other words, HIPAA and HITECH compliance was a necessary next step in the healthcare industry.

 Risk Assessment and Management

-The bottom line, though, is that organizations (covered entities, BAs, and subcontractors) must assess all standards and implementation specifications of the HIPAA rule along with the additional HITECH requirements, identify gaps and risk and begin a never ending process of risk mitigation and ongoing assessments.
+Although, the bottom line is, organizations (covered entities, BAs, and subcontractors) must assess all standards and implementation specifications on HIPAA rule, along with the additional HITECH requirements.
+Proper knowledge about HIPAA and HITECH compliance is the first start to identifying gaps and risks.
+It begins a never-ending process of risk mitigation and ongoing assessments.

 Imagine the complexity of managing risk at multi-organizational ACOs and HIEs.
 Imagine the impact of any breaches that occur at ACOs and HIEs and the potential impact on member organizations and patients that participate in them.
 We can certainly expect to see an increase in patients requesting an accounting of access and disclosure, especially when a breach is publicized.
 Technology continues to improve and healthcare delivery and structure keeps evolving towards electronic information exchange.
 The time to establish strong governance and standards and controls around the privacy and security of health information for the new healthcare world is now.